A Tool That Closed the Gap Between Figma and Code.

 Bridging design and engineering is about communication as much as tooling.

-Designing Syncro highlighted that successful collaboration depends on aligning how both sides think, not just how systems connect.
+Designing Syncro made clear that successful collaboration depends on aligning how both sides think, not just how systems connect.
+The JSON schema wasn't a technical decision — it was a communication decision.

 02

-Iterative feedback showed that visibility into changes mattered more than full automation — design needed to feel accountable, not magical.
+Iterative feedback showed that visibility into changes mattered more than full automation.
+Designers needed to feel accountable for what changed, not like the system was making decisions for them.

 03